isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > It is the low dimensional reading to understand Mr. Funakoshi’s state of mind at that moment, in connection with ‘disfigured’ and ‘devil’.
 >
 > It is said that there were two photographs that inspired Mr. Funakoshi to engrave the statue of Father Damien.
-One was when he was 13 years old, and the other was 3 months before his death from illness.
+One was when he was 13 years old, and the other was three months before his death from illness.
 >
 > Mr. Funakoshi was robbed of his heart by Father Damien’s noble way of life, and the more he approached the subject realistically, the more the human suffering of Damien, who had left a note saying, ‘Don’t show this picture to my family,’ must have reached his ears.
 >